9.6.8 The (Plot Details) Parallel Tab

 Select a line style from this drop-down list.
 Note that when plotting large datasets (ie. when lines overlay one another), changing this setting may have no visible effect.

-- You can customize the dash patterns using the Origin Dash Lines group controls on the Graph tab of the Options dialog box (Tools: Options).
+- You can customize the dash patterns using the Origin Dash Lines group controls on the Graph tab of the Options dialog box (Preferences: Options).

 - At low screen resolutions or in small windows, the dashed lines may appear solid.
 However, a printout should draw the line correctly.

 Type or select the desired line width in this combination box.
 The line width is measured in points, where 1 point=1/72 inch.